9001/copyparty/README.md

 * `-v /mnt/music:/music:r:rw,foo -a foo:bar` shares `/mnt/music` as `/music`, `r`eadable by anyone, and read-write for user `foo`, password `bar`
   * replace `:r:rw,foo` with `:r,foo` to only make the folder readable by `foo` and nobody else
   * see [accounts and volumes](#accounts-and-volumes) for the syntax and other permissions (`r`ead, `w`rite, `m`ove, `d`elete, `g`et)
-* `--ls '**,*,ln,p,r'` to crash on startup if any of the volumes contain a symlink which point outside the volume, as that could give users unintended access
+* `--ls '**,*,ln,p,r'` to crash on startup if any of the volumes contain a symlink which point outside the volume, as that could give users unintended access (see `--help-ls`)

 ### on servers